melvinjae/melvinjae.github.io/projects/critter.md

 <img align="middle" src="/img/critter_escape/bunny.png">

 Critter Escape was made in [Unity](https://unity.com/), which is a game making software.
-The scripts for certain aspects in the game uses [Visual Studio](https://visualstudio.microsoft.com/), which is an IDE for C++.
+The scripts for certain aspects in the game uses [Visual Studio](https://visualstudio.microsoft.com/), which is the IDE I used and used C#.

 For this project I gained experience making my own scripts from scratch as the previous assignment's scripts were already done in the textbook and we only needed to do modifications.